pytorch/serve/kubernetes/GKE/README.md

 * IAM limits.
 * Quota restrictions during cluster creation - [GKE Quotas](https://cloud.google.com/compute/quotas)

-You should able be able to find the following resources at the end of this step in the respective Gcoud consoles
+You should able be able to find the following resources at the end of this step in the respective Gcloud consoles

 * GKE -> Cluster in the Gcloud Console

-#### 4.2 Troubleshooting NFS Persitant Volume Creation
+#### 4.2 Troubleshooting NFS Persistent Volume Creation

 Possible error in this step may be a result of one of the following.
-Your pod my be struck in *Init / Creating* forever / persitant volume claim may be in *Pending* forever.
+Your pod my be struck in *Init / Creating* forever / persistent volume claim may be in *Pending* forever.

 * Storage disk not created / wrong storage disk name.